 If you're curious about incorporating soursop tea into your wellness routine, it's wise to start slow.
 Begin with one cup per day in the morning, and take note of how your body reacts.
 A good practice is to keep a wellness journal on your feelings and any noticeable effects.

 After a couple of weeks, if you find the tea agrees with you, consider increasing it to two cups per day.
 Wait another week or so, continuing to journal your experiences, before making any further changes.
-Every 30 days, it is also advisable to take a weeklong break and then resume again, if desired.

 Research indicates that for the short term up to 3 times per day, soursop tea is generally well-tolerated.
 However, individual responses can vary, and continued research is needed for definitive on dosage recommendations.